-Low dropout (LDO) linear regulators have been widely used in noise-sensitive applications for decades.
+Low dropout (LDO) linear regulators have been widely used in noise sensitive applications for decades.
 Nevertheless, noise requirements have become tougher to meet as the latest precision sensors, high speed and high resolution data converters (ADCs and DACs), and frequency synthesizers (PLLs/VCOs) challenge conventional LDO regulators to produce ultralow output noise and ultrahigh power supply ripple rejection (PSRR).
 For instance, when powering a sensor, the supply noise directly affects the measurement result accuracy.
-Switching regulators are often used in power distribution systems to achieve higher overall system efficiency.
-To build a quiet power supply, an LDO regulators usually postregulates the output of a relatively noisy switching converter without using bulky output filtering capacitors.
-The high frequency PSRR performance of the LDO regulator becomes a predominant feature.
+In addition, switching regulators are often used in power distribution systems to achieve higher overall system efficiency.
+To build a quiet power supply, an LDO regulator usually postregulates the output of a relatively noisy switching converter without using bulky output filtering capacitors.
+The high frequency PSRR performance of the LDO regulator becomes the predominant feature.

 |Output Current (A)||1.5||0.6||0.2||0.5||0.5|